-Danish-born Stig Åvall Severinsen is a 4x world freediving champion and holder of multiple Guinness World Records.
-Author of the best selling book “Breatheology – The Art Of Conscious Breathing”
+Danish-born Stig Åvall Severinsen is a 4x Freediving World Champion and holder of multiple Guinness World Records.
+Author of the best selling book “Breatheology – The Art Of Conscious Breathing” and founder of Breatheology.

 Severinsen has a degree in biology and a Ph.D. in medicine.
 He began experimenting with holding his breath as a child at the bottom of his parents’ pool.
 He started swimming at the age of 6 and was awarded National Champion four years in a row at 9, 10, 11 and 12.
 From 1993 – 2003 he played underwater rugby and was a member of the Danish national team.
 During university studies in Barcelona, Spain in 1998 – 1999, he played underwater hockey on the Spanish national team.
 A fascination with long breath holds underwater drew him to the world of free diving.
 In 2010 he founded Breatheology – an online platform teaching optimal health and performance via breathing, breath holding, and mental training techniques.

-Severinsen was chosen “The Ultimate Superhuman” on the Discovery Channel programme “Superhuman a Showdown”, and a documentary about him, Stig Severinsen: “The man who doesn’t breathe”, was produced for broadcast on Discovery Channel and on Quest in the UK in October 2013.
+Severinsen was chosen “The Ultimate Superhuman” on the Discovery Channel programme “Superhuman Showdown”, and a documentary about him; Stig Severinsen: “The man who doesn’t breathe”, was produced for broadcast on Discovery Channel and on Quest in the UK.